-WWW.ICLG.CO.UK ICLG TO: EMPLO © Published and reproduced with kind permission by Global Legal Group Ltd, London sector has decreased in recent years to a rate below 10 per cent.
+workforce.
+In fact, the use of collective bargaining in the private sector has decreased in recent years to a rate below 10 per cent.
 In contrast, the percentage of union employees in the public sector has been an area of dramatic growth for labour organisations.